Our top pick for

 |Gross profit TTM||$425.3 million|

 |Market capitalisation||$2.6 billion|

 There are currently 12.1 million Magnolia Oil-and-Gas Corporation shares held short by investors – that's known as Magnolia Oil-and-Gas Corporation's "short interest".
 This figure is 14.2% down from 14.0 million last month.

 There are a few different ways that this level of interest in shorting Magnolia Oil-and-Gas Corporation shares can be evaluated.

-A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against Magnolia Oil-and-Gas Corporation.
+Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against Magnolia Oil-and-Gas Corporation.

 Find out more about how you can short Magnolia Oil-and-Gas Corporation stock.

 We're not expecting Magnolia Oil-and-Gas Corporation to pay a dividend over the next 12 months.